Scottish Parliament: Members, constituencies and voting systems

-The Scottish elections are divided into two tiers.
+Result of the 2026 election, showing both constituency and regional results.

-Elections for the Scottish Parliament were amongst the first in Britain to use a Mixed-member proportional representation (MMP) system.
-The system is a regionalized form of MMP, known as the additional member system (AMS) of proportional representation in Britain.
+Elections for the Scottish Parliament were amongst the first in Britain to use a mixed-member proportional representation (MMP) system.
+The system is a regionalized form of MMP, known as the additional-member system (AMS) of proportional representation in Britain.
 Under the system, voters are given two votes: one for a specific candidate and one for a political party.
 The one vote is used to elect the local member; the other is grouped with votes from other districts in the region to compose party-proportional representation within the region.
 (There are no overall levelling seats.)

 Of the 129 MSPs, 73 are elected to represent first-past-the-post constituencies and are known as "Constituency MSPs".
 Voters choose one member to represent the constituency, and the member with most votes is returned as a constituency MSP.
 The 73 Scottish Parliament constituencies shared the same boundaries as the UK Parliament constituencies in Scotland, prior to the 2005 reduction in the number of Scottish MPs, with the exception of Orkney and Shetland which each return their own constituency MSP.
 Currently, the average Scottish Parliament constituency comprises 55,000 electors.
 Given the geographical distribution of population in Scotland, this results in constituencies of a smaller area in the Central Lowlands, where the bulk of Scotland's population live, and much larger constituency areas in the north and west of the country, which have a low population density.
 The island archipelagos of Orkney, Shetland and the Western Isles comprise a much smaller number of electors, due to their dispersed population.
 If a constituency MSP resigns from Parliament, this triggers a by-election in his or her constituency, where a replacement MSP is returned by the plurality system.

 The remaining 56 MSPs, called "List MSPs", are elected by an additional members system, which seeks to make the overall results more proportional, countering any distortions in the constituency results.
 Seven list MSPs are elected from each of eight electoral regions, of which constituencies are sub-divisions: